Here's a short video on how to share your screen during broadcast:

 The extension can also be found via the direct link.

-Once it's installed, no worries that it is highlighted with grey - this is entirely okay 😉
+Once it's installed, no worries that it is highlighted in grey - this is entirely okay 😉

 Let’s start the screen sharing!